GreaterGoodCorp/FocusEnabler/README.md

 * `-c` (`--clear`): Remove all blacklisted domains before adding new one (same as `focus remove .`)

+* `-d` (`--disable-verbose`): Disable echoing info-messages to console.
+This option does not block warning or error messages

 For example, to blacklist `youtube.com` and `facebook.com`, run the following:

 ```bash